 How can we help you?

-The Bill is 158 pages long, so we have summarised the provisions below.
-We have set out the current position and what has been proposed.
+We have summarised the main provisions of the Bill below, setting out the current position and what has been proposed.

 Rebecca McGuirk